Radium chloride

 Radium chloride is an inorganic compound with the chemical formula RaCl2|auto=1.
 It is a radium salt of hydrogen chloride.
 It was the first radium compound isolated in a pure state.
 Marie Curie and André-Louis Debierne used it in their original separation of radium from barium.
 The first preparation of radium metal was by the electrolysis of a solution of this salt using a mercury cathode.

 Preparation

 Radium chloride crystallises from aqueous solution as the dihydrate.
 The dihydrate is dehydrated by heating to 100 °C in air for one hour followed by 5.5 hours at 520 °C under argon.
 If the presence of other anions is suspected, the dehydration may be effectuated by fusion under hydrogen chloride.

 Radium chloride can also be prepared by heating radium bromide in a flow of dry hydrogen chloride gas.
-It can produced by treating radium carbonate with hydrochloric acid.
+It can be produced by treating radium carbonate with hydrochloric acid.

 Properties

 Radium chloride is a colorless salt with a blue-green luminescence, especially when heated.
 Its color gradually changes to yellow with aging, whereas contamination by barium may impart a rose tint.
 It is less soluble in water than other alkaline earth metal chlorides – at 25 °C its solubility is 245 g/L whereas that of barium chloride is 307 g/L, and the difference is even larger in hydrochloric acid solutions.
 This property is used in the first stages of the separation of radium from barium by fractional crystallization.
 Radium chloride is only sparingly soluble in azeotropic hydrochloric acid and virtually insoluble in concentrated hydrochloric acid.

 Gaseous RaCl2 shows strong absorptions in the visible spectrum at 676.3 nm and 649.8 nm (red): the dissociation energy of the radium–chlorine bond is estimated as 2.9 eV, and its length as 292 pm.

 Contrary to diamagnetic barium chloride, radium chloride is weakly paramagnetic with a magnetic susceptibility of 1.05×10^6.
 Its flame color is red.